 Instead of giving one-directional lectures, a facilitator encourages students to learn by thinking critically, asking questions, and discussing real-world case studies.
 Additional activities might be designed to improve problem-solving skills and help learners understand the subject matter better through practical challenges and examples.

-Perhaps one of the best examples of the facilitator teaching style in action is a Socratic seminar, which promotes Socrates’ belief that asking questions, inquiring about things, and engaging in constructive debates are the best ways to learn.
+A Socratic seminar promotes Socrates’ belief that asking questions, inquiring about things, and engaging in constructive debate are the best ways to learn.

 This teaching style is effective for promoting communication and cooperation between learners, encouraging them to interrogate a topic and come up with their own ideas and answers.
 It fosters a teaching environment based on open discussion and exploration.
 But it may not be suitable for teaching highly technical topics.